-Commercial truck drivers and motor carriers have stringent rules and regulations they must follow; they are under greater scrutiny because of the damage that can be caused by their errors.
+Commercial truck drivers and motor carriers have stringent rules and regulations they must follow; because of the damage that can be caused by their errors, they are subject to greater scrutiny.

 In the many years I have handled trucking cases, I have seen many careless acts by professional drivers and motor carriers.

 But mistakes like this one are truly shocking.

 Last week, an enormous steel beam fell off a semi truck on I-90 in Bellevue, Washington.

 It’s not hard to imagine what would have happened if this truck’s load—equal to 2 fully-grown elephants—was dropped on a passing car.

 How did 24,000 pounds of steel fall off a semi truck on the highway?

 Trucking companies are required to have a plan for every trip.

 The trucker’s route is planned and checked for clearance.
 The cargo is weighed, loaded and secured.
-Everything is inspected.
+Then, everything is inspected.

 Without knowing any more details, we can identify at least two clear failures.

 - The truck’s cargo was not properly secured.

-- No one checked the load—or, no one noticed it was not properly secured.
+- Either no one checked the load, or no one noticed it was not secured.

 It’s easy to blame truckers; they are the most visible people in a transport operation.
 But there are lot of others involved.